israellot/DeltaSharp/README.md

 ## Motivation

-This library draws inspiration from the popular Fossil Delta algorigthm, utilized in Fossil, a SCM developed by SQLite team.
+This library draws inspiration from the popular Fossil Delta algorigthm, utilized in Fossil, a SCM used by SQLite team.
 (https://sqlite.org/src/file/ext/misc/fossildelta.c)

 By leveraging vector processing, modern hashing and specialized hashtable implementations, it achieves outstanding performance with a balanced memory footprint, making this library suitable for high performance demand scenarios.
 Some known use cases: